 This is important to understand as God Himself is described as the "light of the world" (John 8:12), in which God the Son was claiming to be the exclusive source of spiritual light and truth.
 From a biblical perspective, only in the light of God's Word can understanding about the universe around us become illuminated.
 At birth, we receive physical light and through it can see the craftsmen ship of God's hand in His creation.
 In full, John 8:12 declares, "When Jesus spoke again to the people, he said, 'I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.'"
 Following this light is important.
 If a light, perhaps a candle, is used in a dark room, as you carry it through the room, darkness will flee, or dispel.
 However, the light continues to move and continue into another dark room, illuminating the darkness.
 If we do not follow the light and move with it, the darkness can and will engulf us.
-It is as Paul noted when he spoke at Mars Hill in Athens, quoting the Cretan philosopher Epimenides, "'For in him we live and move and have our being'" (Acts 17:28).
+It is as St. Paul noted when he spoke at Mars Hill in Athens, quoting the Cretan philosopher Epimenides, "'For in him we live and move and have our being'" (Acts 17:28).
 In Jesus, we live and move and have our being, and in Him we have eternal life (John 3:16-18).

 "Physical light is necessary for physical life.
 The Earth would certainly change very rapidly if there was no longer any sunlight.
 A forest full of trees with very thick canopies of foliage high above has very little plant life on the ground except for moss or lichen, which needs little sunlight.
 Plants will never move away from the light – they are said to be positively phototropic, drawn to the light.
 In the same way, spiritual light is necessary for spiritual life, and this can be a good test of our standing in Christ.
 The believer will always tend towards spiritual things; he will always tend towards fellowship, prayer, the Word of God, and so on.
 The unbeliever always does the opposite (John 1:5, 3:19-20) because light exposes his evil and he hates the light.
 Indeed, no man can come into the true spiritual light of Jesus Christ, unless He is enabled (John 6:37)."
 Earth's moon reflects the light of the sun, and in like manner, we reflect the light of Christ, and should carry out the commission to spread the truth to the people of the world, as "Christ's ambassadors" (2nd Corinthians 5:20).
 We should not attempt to hide the light or be ashamed of Jesus, be spread this light and be prepared to give an answer, or defend our faith (1st Peter 3:15).

 According to 1st John 1:5, "God is light; in him there is no darkness at all.
 If we claim to have fellowship with him and yet walk in the darkness, lie and do not live out the truth.
 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin."
 This is a profound concept.
 God Himself, the infinite, perfect, omnipresent, omniscient, omnipotent being is light itself.
 God created physical light on Day 1 of creation week when He said, "Let there be light" ("hayah 'owr," Genesis 1:3).
 Genesis 1:3-5 states, "And God said, 'Let there be light,' and there was light.
 God saw that the light was good, and he separated the light from the darkness.
 God called the light 'day,' and the darkness he called 'night.'"
-Now, some have claimed that Genesis is scientifically inaccurate since the sun was not created until Day 4 (Genesis 1:14-19).
+Now, some have noted that in the Genesis narrative, the sun was not created until Day 4 (Genesis 1:14-19).
 However, light can exist independently from the sun.
 The day and night cycle was present in each of the three days prior (Genesis 1; Exodus 20:11), and with the knowledge that God is light (1st John 1:5), it can be reasoned that light emanated from God.